djeada/Linux-Notes/notes/services.md

 WantedBy=multi-user.target
 ```

+This script includes:

+- `Description`: A brief explanation of the service.
+- `Type=idle`: Indicates that the service should be started after all jobs are dispatched.
-In this example, the `[Unit]` section includes a Description option that provides a brief description of the service.
-The `[Service]` section includes a Type option that specifies the type of service (in this case, idle) and an ExecStart option that specifies the path to the executable file that will be run when the service starts.
-The `[Install]` section includes a WantedBy option that specifies the target (`multi-user.target`) that the service should be started with.
+- `ExecStart`: The path to the executable file that will be run when the service starts.
+- `WantedBy=multi-user.target`: Specifies that the service should be started under the `multi-user.target`, which is a standard target for creating a multi-user environment.

 You can read more about targets <a href="https://github.com/djeada/Linux-Notes/blob/main/notes/system_startup.md">here</a>.

+### Additional Notes

+After creating or modifying a service script, use `systemctl daemon-reload` to reload the SystemD configuration and `systemctl enable [service-name].service` to enable the service.

+In the context of SystemD service management, `[service-name]` refers to the name of your service unit file, minus the `.service` extension.
+It's a unique identifier for your service within the SystemD framework.
+When you create a custom service script:

+1. The file is named with a `.service` extension, for example, `my_custom_service.service`.
+2. The `[service-name]` is the filename without the `.service` extension, i.e., `my_custom_service` in this example.

+So, when enabling, starting, or checking the status of your service with SystemD commands, you reference it by this `[service-name]`.
+For example:

+- To enable the service: `systemctl enable my_custom_service.service`
+- To start the service: `systemctl start my_custom_service.service`
+- To check the service status: `systemctl status my_custom_service.service`

 ## Challenges